-Construction is nearing completion on the Car Barn Training Center yard and the temporary storage facility.
-The temporary facility has been erected; this facility will house our streetcars while the permanent facility is being constructed.
-This page offers details on the permanent Car Barn Training Center (Phase 2 of this project) begins soon, with an opening slated for 2016.
+Construction is complete for Phase 1 of the Car Barn Training Center, which comprises the yard and the temporary storage facility.
+The temporary facility in place will house our streetcars while the permanent facility is being constructed.
+Construction on the permanent Car Barn Training Center (Phase 2 of this project) begins soon, with an opening slated for 2016.

 Have a question about the CBTC not answered here?
 Feel free to send an email to [email protected] to ask.
 We’ll be sure to respond as quickly as we can.What exactly is a Car Barn?